-11.4.20 Light Out Downgrades
+12.4.20 Light Out Downgrades

-a) Application software shall comply with the light out downgrade principles defined in this manual.
+a) Application software shall comply with the light-out downgrade principles defined in this manual.

-11.4.21 Directional Stick at Intermediate Signal Location
+12.4.21 Directional Stick at Intermediate Signal Locations

 - a) This section defines the eastbound (southbound) directional stick operations.
-The same principles apply to the westbound (northbound) directional stick. - b) The west approach flag shall not be set until code for displaying permissive aspect is received from the east, and the west track circuit is occupied for 10 seconds. - c) After the west approach flag is set, and the train shunts both the west and east track circuits, the eastbound stick shall be energized.
+The same principles apply to the westbound (northbound) directional stick. - b) The west approach flag shall not be set until code for displaying a permissive aspect is received from the east and the west track circuit is occupied for 10 seconds. - c) After the west approach flag is set and the train shunts the west and east track circuits, the eastbound stick shall be energized. - d) When the eastbound stick is energized, the vital stick code shall be transmitted to the west, and the westbound signal shall display red. - e) The eastbound stick shall be de-energized when code 6 is received from the east, or any codes for displaying permissive aspects are received from the east, and the east block is energized.

-- d) When the eastbound stick is energized, Code 8 shall be transmitted to the west and the westbound signal shall be Red. - e) The eastbound stick shall be de-energized when Code 6 is received from the east, or any codes for displaying permissive aspect are received from the east and the east block is energized. - 11.4.22 Code 6 Transmission at Intermediate Signal Location - a) Code 6 shall be transmitted to the east when code 6 is received from the west; when No Code is received from the west (e.g. broken rail), Code 6 shall be transmitted to the east.
-The same principles apply to the Code 6 to be transmitted to the west. - b) Auxiliary input is normally used as the input for either hand throw switch, or crossing DC island.
-When the east auxiliary input is de-energized, - i.
-Code 6 shall be transmitted to east, followed by Code 1; - ii.
-Code 6 shall be transmitted to west if the east stick is not established, followed by Code 1, and - iii. transmission of Code 5 shall be discontinued if it was transmitted before the auxiliary input was de-energized. - c) When the west auxiliary input is de-energized, - i.
-Code 6 shall be transmitted to west, followed by Code 1; - ii.
-Code 6 shall be transmitted to east if the west stick is not established, followed by Code 1, and - iii. transmission of Code 5 shall be discontinued if it was transmitted before the auxiliary input was de-energized .
+12.4.22 Code 6 Transmission at Intermediate Signal Locations

+- a) Code 6 shall be transmitted to the east when code 6 is received from the west, and when no codes are received from the west (i.e., broken rail, block occupancy, etc.), code 6 shall be transmitted to the east.
+The same principles apply to code 6 transmitted to the west. - b) Auxiliary input is normally used as the input for either the hand throw switch or crossing DC island.
+When the east auxiliary input is de-energized: - i.
+No codes shall be transmitted to the east: - ii.
+Code 6 shall be transmitted to the west if the east stick is not established, followed by code 1; and - iii.
+Transmission of code 5 shall be discontinued to the west if it was transmitted before the auxiliary input was de-energized.

+- c) When the west auxiliary input is de-energized: - i.
+No codes shall be transmitted to the west: - ii.
+Code 6 shall be transmitted to the east if the west stick is not established, followed by code 1; and - iii.
+Transmission of code 5 to the east shall be discontinued if it was transmitted before the auxiliary input was de-energized.